lizagne/Portfolio-practice-site/README.md

-# Portfolio Bootstrap to Wordpress themed template for my site
+# Static Bootstrap one page website, to be later converted to a Wordpress theme

 This is the static one page HTML and CSS Portfolio site, which will then be converted into a Wordpress theme, using Underscores.me theme skeleton.